Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 For a meaningful comparison of entanglement entropy for different system sizes, it is convenient to rescale the entanglement entropy by the average $S_{\mathrm{RMT}}$ for Haar random states in the considered subspace of the Hilbert space, and consider $s=S_A/S_{\mathrm{RMT}}$.
 Averaging this quantity over mid-spectrum eigenstates $\ket{m}$ and disorder realizations, leads to $\overline s$ which may serve as an ergodicity breaking indicator.
 The rescaled entanglement entropy, $\overline s$, across the ETH-MBL crossover in the $J_1$-$J_2$ model converges, with increasing the system size $L$, to unity in the ergodic regime and it decreases towards $0$ in the MBL regime, as shown in Fig.~\ref{fig:I2}(c).
-Even deep in the ergodic regime, we observe a small correction of the order of $\mathcal{O}(1)$ to the value of the averaged entanglement entropy.
+Even deep in the ergodic regime, we observe a small correction of the order of $\mathcal{O}(1)$ to the value of the averaged entanglement entropy\footnote{For $\ket{\psi} = U \ket{\psi_0}$ where $\ket{\psi_0}$ is fixed and $U$ is drawn with Haar measure from the orthogonal group in the zero-magnetization sector, $\sum_i \hat{S}^z_i=0$, and the symmetric bipartition of the chain, one finds $S_{\mathrm{RMT}} = L/2- (1/(4\log(2))+1/2)$~\cite{Vidmar17}.
+The average entanglement entropy $S_{\mathrm{ERG}}$ of the mid-spectrum eigenstates of $J_1$-$J_2$ model in the ETH regime, e.g., at $W=1$, is well fitted by $S_{\mathrm{ERG}} = S_{\mathrm{RMT}} - c/\log(2)$, consistently with the arguments of~\cite{Haque22ent}, and $c\approx 0.10$, in approximate agreement with calculations of~\cite{Huang19entmid, Huang21entmid}. }.
 The magnitude of the correction depends on the choice of the parameters of the model~\cite{Kliczkowski2023midspectrum}.
 Notably, we observe a significant drift of the crossing point of $\overline s(W)$ curves with the increase of system sizes.
 This drift is analogous to the behavior of the averaged gap ratio $\overline r$ and the fractal dimension $D_q$ discussed in the preceding sections, disallowing a single parameter scaling and preventing one from reaching unambiguous conclusions about the fate of the crossover in the $L \to \infty$ limit.